nbagnard/mongosql/errors.md

 ### Error 3026

-- **Description:** A field within the schema is a polymorphic object type (i.e., consider a field that could either be a `document` or `int`), so it can't be flattened.
+- **Description:** A field within the schema is a polymorphic object type (i.e., consider a field that could either be a `document` or `int`), so it can't be flattened. `null` and `missing` object polymorphism is permitted.
-  Flattening only works on object (AKA document) types, so if there is a possibility that some field may not be a document, then it can't be flattened.
+  Flattening only works on object (AKA document) types, so if there is a possibility that some field may not be a document (unless the only other possibilities are `null` or `missing`), then it can't be flattened.
 - **Common Causes:** Trying to flatten a collection that has a schema containing a field that is a polymorphic object type.
 For example, assuming that a collection named `coll` has a field that is a polymorphic object type, then the query `SELECT * FROM FLATTEN(coll)` causes this error.
 - **Resolution Steps:** You can only flatten object types.
 If you want a field to have the possibility of being flattened, the schema for that field MUST be an object type.
+The only exception to this rule is objects that may be null or missing; you can still flatten these objects despite being polymorphic.
   To fix this error, you must either stop trying to flatten collections that have fields with polymorphic object types, or you must change the schema for those fields to be an object type only.